fps697608/AWS-ECS-Workshop/201-Get-Started-with-Docker-and-Amazon-ECR/README.md

 	  vi Dockerfile

 * Press **`i`** key to enter insert mode and add the following script.
 The script will be executed while building Docker image and Apache web server will be set up.
+The home page we use is programmed in PHP.
+It will print out the container's UUID (Universal Unique Identity) once being visited.

       FROM ubuntu:12.04